Horse riding in the Vinales Valley

 Accommodation

 This trip includes a mix of different accommodation types with 4 star hotels in Havana, homestays with local families and basic mountain refuges in the mountains.
 In most cases (including homestays) you will have a double or twin room with a private bathroom.
-At some homestays, a bathroom may be shared between 2 rooms.
-When staying in mountain refuges, accommodation will be basic with dormitories of between 4 and 8 people and shared bathroom facilities.
+At some homestays, there is a small possibility that a bathroom may be shared between 2 rooms.

 Please note that hotels in Cuba are owned by the state and the quality of the accommodation can vary significantly.
 Rooms will always be clean and spacious with private bathrooms but in some cases are not up to international standards.